JamBrain/DairyBox/readme.md

 # DairyBox
 <img align="right" src="https://raw.githubusercontent.com/povrazor/dairybox/master/docs/Logo.png">
-DairyBox is the Web Development Toolchain for Ludum Dare.
+DairyBox is the Web Development Toolchain for **Ludum Dare**.
 To contribute to the core website development, you will be using this suite of tools.

 ### DairyBox Uses
 * **Vagrant** - A set of tools for automating and controlling Virtual Machines
 * **VirtualBox** - for hosting and running those Virtual Machines
 * **Scotch/Box** - a flexible preconfigured LAMP VM for Vagrant (Linux+Apache+MySQL+PHP)

-The Ludum Dare website runs LAMP, so for now we'll also use LAMP.
+The **Ludum Dare** website runs LAMP, so for now we'll also use LAMP.
 In the future we may switch to a custom LEMP configuration.
 For details, check out [JuiceBox](https://github.com/povrazor/juicebox).

 ## What is Vagrant with Scotch/Box?
 The key thing to understand about working with Vagrant boxes like Scotch/Box is that Vagrant boxes are temporary.
 Though you can connect to the Virtual Machine and install whatever you like, Vagrant boxes work best when you install things via setup scripts.
 That way, they can be *nuked from orbit* whenever you like, giving you fresh/clean install whenever you want one.